-- 1.)
+1.)
 We demonstrated several aspects of the resolution of the Gaussians problem (Figure 3).
-In a first order analysis, the figure shows a large maximum diagonally across Figure 3b, which demonstrates that when the delta is similar to the width, it is difficult to resolve the two Gaussians.
+In a first order analysis, the figure shows a large maximum diagonally across the figure, which demonstrates that when the delta is similar to the width, it is difficult to resolve the two Gaussians.
 A second order effect is that for low delta values, the Gaussians are still resolvable, if the width of the larger Gaussian is large enough.
-Finally we established that if the width and delta are similar, it is more difficult to resolve the Gaussians for lower delta and width, and easier to resolve them as they grow in size. - 2.)
+Finally we established that if the width and delta are similar, it is more difficult to resolve the Gaussians for lower delta and width, and easier to resolve them as they increase together.

+2.)
 Three local minimization/fitting methods were quantitatively tested for the fitting process (Figure 4-6).
 Singularities of the fitting process were identified and used as guidance for the initial conditions of the fitting parameters.
-We found that: - 1.
-QuasiNewton achieved the best fits, followed by Levenburg-Marquardt and then Nelder-Mead. - 2.
-The QuasiNewton method was fastest, followed by Levenburg-Marquardt and then Nelder-Mead. - 3.)
+We found that:

+- a.)
+QuasiNewton achieved the best fits, followed by Levenburg-Marquardt and then Nelder-Mead. - b.)
+The QuasiNewton method was fastest, followed by Levenburg-Marquardt and then Nelder-Mead.

+3.)
 The three fitting methods were found to be stable outside of a narrow range of the widths of the first and second Gaussian shapes.
-All methods struggled as the width of the band became more like a delta function (Figure 5-6) - 4.)
-We found the fitting routines were slightly more sensitive to the width of the second highest peak than that of the highest peak (Figure 6). - 5.)
-We established for the first time that the Asymmetric Gaussian shape can be used to map a parameterised 4 Gaussian shape based on the olivine family 1 m multiband complex.
-We demonstrated that it is easier to fit a Fayalite (Fa) spectrum than a pure Forsterite (Fo) spectrum, because the Fa spectrum is more asymmetric than a Fo spectrum.
+All methods struggled as the width of the band became more like a delta function (Figure 5-6)

+4.)
+We found the fitting routines were slightly more sensitive to the width of the second highest peak than that of the highest peak (Figure 6).

+5.)
+We established for the first time that the Asymmetric Gaussian shape can be used to map a parameterised 4 Gaussian shape based on the olivine 1 ?m multiband complex.
+We demonstrated that it is more difficult to fit a Fayalite (Fa) spectrum than a pure Forsterite spectrum, because the Fo spectrum is more symmetric than a Fa spectrum.

 The findings of this paper will be used to inform future studies of the olivine visible and near infrared spectrum, and we have shown the utility of the Asymmetric Gaussian shape to elucidate information on the shape of this olivine complex.
-Future work will assess the utility of the Asymmetric Gaussian Method on pyroxene 1 and 2 m bands.
+Future work will assess the pyroxene 1 and 2 ? m bands.